boardsource/via_files/README.md

 # Via blok files

-So we at Boardsource do alot of assemblies and so we need to flas alot of keyboards.
-To make it easy we have pre compiled all of the popular ones and I thought why not make a gh repo for them.
+So we at Boardsource do alot of assemblies and so we need to flash alot of keyboards.
+To make it easy we have pre-compiled all of the popular ones and I thought why not make a gh repo for them, enjoy feel free to pr.

 | keyboard name | file type            | donwload link |
 |---------------|----------------------|---------------|